Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A combination of incoming population and the general evolution of art across Europe set the scene for the city's artistic currents.

-This turned Nancy into a flagship of Art Nouveau.
+This turned Nancy into a flagship venue for this style.

 The Ecole de Nancy, more formally known as the Provincial Alliance of Art Industries, has been compared to the Arts and Crafts movement in England, given their similar designs.

-But with one major difference: the Arts and Crafts were purely artistic and artisanal, whereas the École de Nancy married art and industry.
+But there was a major difference: the Arts and Crafts was purely artistic and artisanal, whereas the École de Nancy married art and industry.

 Together, artists and industrialists worked for the common good − they wanted to make art more democratic and accessible, and expose the enormous talent available locally.